What is really wrong with the counter

 insurgency with the undivided support of the international

-community, the backing of all the important nations across the
+the backing of all the important nations across the global political

-global political spectrum.
-It is the most advantageous external
+spectrum.
+It is the most advantageous external environment that

-that may be attributed to the apparent failure of western counter
+reasons that may be attributed to the apparent failure of

-in less favourable circumstances) Firstly, the LTTE has developed
+circumstances) Firstly, the LTTE has developed over the

 building a conventional force and on preserving the minimum